nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 * Knockout - so I can bind my application memory to my html view in an organised and simple way
 * Firebase - so I can access a database in the cloud that talks easily with my javascript
-* FirebaseAuth - so I can setup user signup and login really easily
+* Firebase-simple-login - so I can setup user signup and login really easily
 * My own view models - the ko wiring from js to the html views

 And then throw in bootstrap so it will look presentable.